-A Short Term Insurance policy provide cover for Individuals & Businesses against loss, damage, liabilities etc. The Insured pays a premium to an Insurance company who in return provides the cover to compensate in the event of a loss of insured items/ services etc..
-The premium is based on the Risk profile of an Individual or Business.
+A Short Term Insurance policy provides cover for Individuals & Businesses against loss, damage, liabilities etc. The Insured pays a premium to an Insurance company who in return provides the cover to compensate in the event of a loss of insured items/services etc. The premium is based on the Risk profile of an Individual or Business.
 For an individual (age, gender, where you live, security measures, item insured, value of the item, claims history etc.) and a Policy consist of various sections that includes Household Contents / Homeowner's Insurance (Buildings) / All Risks Insurance (Cell phones, Jewellery, Cameras etc.) / Vehicle Section (Car Insurance, Trailers, Motorcycles) / Marine craft (Boat, Jet Ski) / Personal Liability & Personal Accident Business Insurance has it’s own specific categories according to type-, sector- and risk profiles that the broker will discuss in detail with the client.

-Life Assurance is the payment of an agreed sum of money by an Insurer, in exchange of a premium, to the Insured or his/her beneficiaries in the event of death, disability (temporary or permanent), Illness, medical emergency or at an agreed date should the insured still be alive.
+Life Assurance is the payment of an agreed sum of money by an Insurer, in exchange of a premium, to the Insured or his/her beneficiaries in the event of death, disability (temporary or permanent), illness, medical emergency, or at an agreed date should the insured still be alive.

 How is A Broker paid?

 Insurance Companies contract with Licensed Intermediaries to promote their products.
 The commission payable to the broker is a legislated/ regulated fixed percentage that differs according to the various categories of insurance and is paid by the Insurer to the Broker according to their mutual contractual agreement.
 Brokers might contract with their clients on an individual basis regarding an additional administration fee for specialized services rendered.